Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 September 2025 13.38.45 UTC
+- WIB: Rabu, 17 September 2025 14.24.43 UTC
-- WITA: Rabu, 17 September 2025 14.38.45 UTC
+- WITA: Rabu, 17 September 2025 15.24.43 UTC
-- WIT: Rabu, 17 September 2025 15.38.45 UTC
+- WIT: Rabu, 17 September 2025 16.24.43 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success